Comparing Decimals Worksheets

 CCSS: 4.NF, 5.NBT

 Extend your decimal comparison prowess to numbers involving 1, 2, and 3 decimal places.
-Revisit decimal place values, analyze and compare the whole number parts first, and then proceed to the decimal parts.
+Kids in 4th grade and 5th grade revisit decimal place values, compare the whole number parts first, and then proceed to the decimal parts.

-Why should you stop with just two decimals when more is within your reach?
-Compare five decimal numbers at a stretch with this printable worksheet for grade 5 and grade 6.
+Compare five decimal numbers at a stretch with these printable worksheets for grade 6.
 Figure out the greatest decimal in part A and the smallest one in part B.